Meaning Of Business Process Reengineering

 The primary focus of BPR is to modify the processes to eventually benefit customers.

 The process of BPR requires substantial involvement of the employees and impacts their work.
-Thus BPR should be undertaken with a consideration on this aspect.
+Thus company should undertake BPR after considering this aspect.

 Business Process Mapping